 - 1. Turn off water supply faucets. - 2.
 Disconnect hoses from water supply and drain water from hoses. - 3.
 Plug electrical cord into a properly grounded electrical outlet. - 4.
-Add 1 gallon nontoxic recreational vehicle (RV) antifreeze to empty wash tub.
-Close lid. - 5.
+Add 1 gallon nontoxic recreational vehicle (RV) antifreeze to empty wash drum.
+Close door. - 5.
 Set cycle selector knob at a spin setting.
 Pull out knob and let washer spin for 1 minute to drain out all water.
 Not all of the RV antifreeze will be expelled. - 6.
-Push in knob, unplug electrical power cord, dry tub interior, and close lid.
+Push in knob, unplug electrical power cord, dry tub interior, and close door. - 7.
+Store washer in an upright position. - 8.
+To remove antifreeze from washer after storage, run empty washer through a complete cycle using detergent.
+Do not add wash load.